 August Zang didn’t invent the Kipfel, but he is credited with popularizing the Kipfel and other Viennese bread and pastries from his homeland thanks to his knack for marketing.

-He created newspaper ads and elaborate window displays that attracted wealthy Parisians who flocked to his bakery in search of his Viennese bread and pastries.
+He created newspaper ads and elaborate window displays that attracted wealthy Parisians who flocked to his bakery, searching for his Viennese bread and pastries.
 They were flakier and moister than what French people were accustomed to at the time thanks to his patented Viennese steam oven, which became a standard in French bakeries.

 Then around 1849, ten years after Zang introduced the Austrian Kipfel to France, censorship was lifted in Austria, so he returned to Vienna to found Die Presse, a daily newspaper that still exists today.